liferay/liferay-docs/develop/tutorials/articles/liferay-atom-collections/00-liferay-atom-collections-intro.markdown

 Lastly, here's a code snippet that demonstrates how to delete a blog post in Liferay.
 To delete a blog post, an HTTP DELETE request must be used.
-Note that in this snippet, the `companyId` of the portal instance within which to find the blog post and the `entryId` of the blog post are hard-coded.
+Note that in this snippet, the `companyId` of the portal instance where the blog post exists and the blog post's `entryId` are hard-coded.

     Abdera abdera = new Abdera();
     AbderaClient client = new AbderaClient(abdera);